saeedalam/jump-to-go/chapters/Chapter-10-Pointers.md

 ### Key Point:

 Always initialize pointers before dereferencing them to avoid runtime errors.
+If a pointer is not yet initialized, it will hold the value `nil`, which is a safe state to check for.

 ---

-## **10.8.
+## **11.8.
 Using Pointers with Structs**

-Pointers are particularly useful when working with structs.
+Pointers are particularly useful when working with structs, especially when you need to modify struct fields or pass large structs around.

 ### Example 6: Modifying Struct Fields Using Pointers